HL7/US-Core/input/pagecontent/must-support.md

 The "Key Elements Table" view consists of:
 1. all the *Mandatory*, *Must Support*, and *USCDI requirements* elements in the differential view
-2. any *Mandatory*, *Must Support*, and *USCDI requirements* elements inherited from a US Core or other profile from which it is derived. (e.g.,  [US Core Body Height Profile] is based on the [US Core Vital Signs Profile] or [US Core QuestionnaireResponse Profile] is based on the [Structured Data Capture (SDC) Questionnaire Response Profile])
+2. any *Mandatory*, *Must Support*, and *USCDI requirements* elements inherited from a US Core Profile or other profile from which it is derived. (e.g.,  [US Core Body Height Profile] is based on the [US Core Vital Signs Profile] or [US Core QuestionnaireResponse Profile] is based on the [Structured Data Capture (SDC) Questionnaire Response Profile])
 3. any *Mandatory* or [modifier elements] not in 1. or 2.

 This view includes the same flags and labels described in Differential Table View:.